Asqatasun/Asqatasun-Jenkins-Plugin/README.md

 you would like to have a stack of basic accessibility tests done in a **fully automated and integrated** fashion.

-You know this is not sufficient to have a full compliance to accessibility, but this is a **good starting point to seamlessly increase the accessibility level** of your app (and by the way the accessibility skills of your dev team ;) ).
+You know this is not sufficient to have a full compliance with accessibility guidelines, but this is a **good starting point to seamlessly improve the accessibility level** of your app (and by the way the accessibility skills of your dev team ;) ).

-Asqatasun Jenkins plugin is meant to *mecanize* the tests provided by Asqatasun.
+Asqatasun Jenkins plugin is meant to *mechanize* the tests provided by Asqatasun.

 ## Features